 Okay, to enter to win Killer Mousse

-1. Leave a comment on her interview post (1 entry)
+1. Leave a comment for Linda on this post (1 entry)

-2. Leave a comment on my review post (1 entry)
+2. Leave a comment for me on my review (1 entry)

 3. Post about it on your blog and/or Twitter and let me know (1-2 entries)